Behind the Budget: How We Make It Work

 For Example:

 You’re 10,000 points short to book a flight in your United account?
-Just transfer from CSP.
+Just transfer from your CSP into your United account.

 The $95 Annual Fee?
 Actually, Just $45